Improve Your Yoga Routine by Swimming

 Core muscles are significantly strengthened during swimming because they are needed to hold the body flat and to help propel the legs through the water.

-Arm, leg and core strength is required in yoga to hold poses, to balance and to hold one’s entire body weight on the arms or hands as is required in more advanced poses.
+Arm, leg, and core strength are required in yoga to hold poses, balance, and to hold one’s entire body weight on the arms or hands as is required in more advanced poses.

 Swimming Lessons Improve Skill